 Members of Distilled Spirits Aotearoa involved in whisky production have, by consensus, developed a standard for Whisky producers in New Zealand.
-The aim of these definitions is to protect, promote and grow our industry, to ensure that New Zealand is recognised as a premium, quality producing country, whilst allowing for the creativity which defines us.
+The aim of this definition is to protect, promote and grow our industry, to ensure that New Zealand is recognised as a premium, quality whisky producing country, whilst allowing for the creativity which defines us.

 The standard is: New Zealand Whisky Guidelines and Definitions – February 25 2021

 - A quality product for consumers and the industry, benefitting both consumers and producers

 - A global NZ whisky industry brand that builds with confidence

 - Development of a positive and supportive whisky producers’ community

 - Clear origin of ingredients, with clarity for consumers

 DSA formally accepted the NZ Whisky Definition into the DSA regulations on 23 February 2021.

 A sister association: NZ Whisky Association will now be set up to continue the work towards the process of legislation, communication and branding.
 At the moment the NZWA committee consists of:

 Mat and Rachael Thomson (Thomson Whisky)